-The Art Agency Weinpolter purchases quality paintings by Hans Jean Egger.
-Detailed information about the artist:
+Art agency Gerald Weinpolter purchases quality paintings from Hans Jean Egger.

-Because of health issues Hans Jean Egger spent the last two years of his life in Mallorca where he bought a house.
-To this day it is known as "Can Hans"; even Joan Miró is said to have visited the Austrian painter several times.
+Because of lung complaints Hans Jean Egger spent the last two years of his life in Mallorca where he acquired a house.
+To this day it is known as "Can Hans" and Joan Miró is said to have visited the Austrian painter several times.
 Hans Jean Egger returned to Austria) in 1934 but died shortly after his arrival in his home town Klagenfurt because of tuberculosis.

-His works are on display at the Österreichische Galerie, the Albertina and the Leopold Museum in Vienna as well as of the Sammlung Essl in Klosterneuburg and the Ferdinandeum in Innsbruck.
+His works are property of the Österreichische Galerie, the Albertina and the Leopold Museum in Vienna as well as of the Sammlung Essl in Klosterneuburg and the Ferdinandeum in Innsbruck.

-For further information please contact us either by e-mail (firstname.lastname@example.org) or by phone.
+For further information please contact us either by e-mail (email@example.com) respectively by our contact-form or by phone.